Friedrich Götze: Education and career

 Götze studied mathematics and physics at the University of Göttingen and the University of Bonn by means of a scholarship from the Studienstiftung des deutschen Volkes.
 In 1978 he received his doctorate from the University of Cologne with thesis Asymptotic Expansions in the Central Limit Theorem in Banach Spaces under the supervision of Johann Pfanzagl.
 At the University of Cologne, Götze was an assistant, interrupted by a year as visiting professor at the University of California, Berkeley.
 In 1983 he habilitated in Cologne with thesis Asymptotic developments in central limit theorems.
 In 1984 he became a professor of mathematics at Bielefeld University.
 For the academic years 1990/91 and 2002/2003 he was Dean of the Faculty of Mathematics.

 Götze is a member of the scientific advisory board of the Weierstrass Institute (of which he is a founding member) and of the board of the Gesellschaft für Mathematische Forschung, which supports and legally represents the Mathematisches Forschungsinstitut Oberwolfach.
-He is a Fellow of the University of Göttingen's Institute for Mathematical Stochastics and a member of Academia Europaea.
+He is a Fellow of the University of Göttingen's Institute for Mathematical Stochastics.
 He was in 2017/18 the vice-president and was elected for 2019/20 the president of the Deutsche Mathematiker-Vereinigung (DMV).